Brain Tumors Clinical Trials

 Bloomfield Hills resident Sasha Archer was 28 years old when she arrived at Henry Ford West Bloomfield Hospital to have her glioblastoma removed.
 Like Gillespie, her life prior to the diagnosis was packed with activity.
 She was juggling two jobs (one as a System Specialist for Konica Minolta and one as a bartender) and she’d recently started traveling to and from California to see a man she’d been dating.

-Unlike Gillespie, however, Archer was living alone when she started exhibiting symptoms of a brain tumor at her house in Waterford.
+Unlike Gillespie, however, Archer was living alone when she started exhibiting symptoms of a brain tumor.
 One morning in February 2009, she woke up in a sweat and couldn’t make it into work.
 Her boss called to ask where she was, and she hung up on him.
 The next day, while in the office, her coworkers noticed that her behavior was off.

 “My personality was there, but it was so different in certain ways that everyone thought I was on drugs,” Archer says.